-Your final grade for the course will be determined by being an active and thoughtful participant in Discussion Boards and completion of (3) Written Assignments, as shown in the following table:
+Your final grade for the course will be determined by being an active and thoughtful participant in class (including small group exercises and discussions) and completion of (3) Written Assignments, as shown in the following table:

-Assignment Type Percentage of Final Grade

-Discussion Boards 15%

-Written Assignment 1: Reflections 20%

-Written Assignment 2: Mid-Semester Course Analysis 30%

-Written Assignment 3: Comprehensive Analysis 35%
+Assignment Type Percentage of Final Grade Participation and Asynchronous Activities 15% Written Assignment 1: Reflections 20% Written Assignment 2: Mid-Semester Course Analysis 30% Written Assignment 3: Comprehensive Analysis (Final Paper) 35% Total 100%

-Total 100%

-All assignments are individual activities, except for the Discussion Board activities.
+All assignments are individual activities, except for the in-class activities.
 Please review the Overview of Assignments (separate document on Canvas) for assignment details and due dates for all assignments; several assignments will require advance planning.
 Please consult with the Instructor for the course section you are in for assistance.